Farrius/Datathon_2024/notas.md

 #### Preprocessing

-• Remove attributes indicating the number of kitchens, bathrooms, and drawing rooms due to their ambiguity.
+- Remove attributes indicating the number of kitchens, bathrooms, and drawing rooms due to their ambiguity.
-• Set the number of living rooms (bedrooms were mistranslated to living rooms) in a range from 1 to 4.
+- Set the number of living rooms (bedrooms were mistranslated to living rooms) in a range from 1 to 4.
-• Add attribute “distance” indicating the distance of the house from the center of Beijing.
+- Add attribute “distance” indicating the distance of the house from the center of Beijing.
-• Replace attribute “constructionTime” with attribute “age” by deducting the year that the house constructed from the current year (2019).
+- Replace attribute “constructionTime” with attribute “age” by deducting the year that the house was constructed from the current year (2019).
-• Set minimum values for attributes “price” and “area”.
+- Set minimum values for attributes “price” and “area”.
-• Split the attribute “floor” into attributes “floorType” and “floorHeight”.
+- Split the attribute “floor” into attributes “floorType” and “floorHeight”.
-• Take outliers into consideration.
+- Take outliers into consideration.

 #### Descriptiva